Due to COVID-19, HCA’s lobby is closed. Learn more about HCA's customer service options during the pandemic.

 How do I get dental care?

-You get dental care from a provider who accepts Apple Health fee-for-service.
-See the ProviderOne Find a Provider search tool to find a fee-for-service provider.
+You get dental care from a provider who accepts Apple Health coverage without a managed care plan (also known as fee-for-service).
+Visit DentistLink.org to find a dentist that accepts Apple Health.
 See an overview of the services covered under Apple Health at Dental services.

 How do I get eye exams and eye glasses?

-- For children 20 years of age and younger - eyeglass frames, lenses, contact lenses, and fitting services are covered by Apple Health fee-for-service.
+- For children 20 years of age and younger - eyeglass frames, lenses, and contact lenses are covered by Apple Health fee-for-service.

-- For adults - eyeglass frames and lenses are not covered by Apple Health, but if you wish to buy them, you can order them through participating optical providers at a discounted prices.
+- For adults - eyeglass frames and lenses are not covered.
+You can purchase eyeglass frames and lenses through participating optical providers at a discounted prices.
 Find a list of participating providers.